Jensen Data Systems Inc

 <top of page>

-Delphi Database Development: Featuring ClientDataSets
+Delphi Database Development: In-Depth

 Here it is -- the definitive seminar for every Delphi database developer presented by one of the world's leading experts in Delphi database development.
 If you are a seasoned database developer, this seminar will both confirm that you are currently doing things the right way as well as expose you to a valuable collection of new tricks and techniques.
 If you are new to Delphi database development, this seminar will save you valuable time by showing you how it's done.
 Topics are applicable to Delphi 7 and Delphi 6 (Professional and higher) and Delphi 5 (Enterprise and higher).
-Topics also apply to Delphi 8 using VCL.NET (Enterprise and higher) and Delphi 2005 (either for Win32 Delphi development or Delphi 2005 for VCL.NET).
-The Delphi Database Development: Featuring ClientDataSets coursebook is over 215+ pages, includes numerous code examples, and is the definitive book on Delphi Database Development and ClientDataSets.
+Topics also apply to Delphi 2007, Delphi 8 using VCL.NET (Enterprise and higher), and Delphi 2005 (either for Win32 Delphi development or Delphi 2005 for VCL.NET).
+The Delphi Database Development: In-Depth coursebook is over 215+ pages, includes numerous code examples, and is the definitive book on Delphi Database Development and ClientDataSets.

 This seminar has two primary objectives.
 The first is to provide you with a solid foundation in the TDataSet class, the base class for data access in Delphi applications.
 Here you will learn about Delphi's various data access technologies, including the Borland Database Engine (BDE), ActiveX Data Objects (ADO), InterBase Express, dbExpress, MyBase, DataSnap, and third party data access solutions.
 The advantages and limitations of each of these technologies are considered, as well when and where to use each.